0x1david/sqint/README.md

 Sqint is built with:
 - [sqlparser](https://github.com/sqlparser-rs/sqlparser-rs) for SQL parsing
-- [rustpython-parser](https://github.com/RustPython/RustPython) for Python AST analysis
+- [rustpython-parser](https://github.com/RustPython/RustPython) for parsing Python files to AST
 - [clap](https://github.com/clap-rs/clap) for command-line interface

 I'm grateful to the maintainers of these excellent tools and the value they provide to the Rust ecosystem.